EDUCBA Logo

 Advantages of Diluted Earnings Per Share

-• It is an easy-to-grasp method and simple to calculate.
+• Easy-to-grasp method and simple to calculate.

 The formula is,